impacthubauckland/www/content/programmes/poipoia-te-kākano-nurture-the-seed.md

 ### What makes Poipoia te kākano special?

-At Poipoia te kākano , we do not host workshops where you sit down, listen and leave.
+At Poipoia te kākano, we do not host workshops where you sit down, listen and leave.
 We focus on action!
 Our expert-led workshops are designed to be interactive and practical, so that you have something to work on after every session.
 You will have key deliverables to work towards and you will pitch your business idea to an audience at the end of the programme.

 Furthermore, we bring in entrepreneurs from the impact sector to both lead workshops and share their personal stories and advice.
 There is also the opportunity to network and potentially join inspiring impact enterprises at the end of the programme as a volunteer or team member.